hverases/remote-service-manager/README.md

 # remote-service-manager
-Web interface manager to check the status and start, stop and reset daemons
+Web interface manager to check the status and start, stop or reset daemons